tc39/proposal-smart-pipelines/readme.md

 ## Grammar
 This grammar of the pipeline operator juxtaposes brief rules written for the JavaScript developer with formally written changes to the ES standard.
+The grammar itself is a [context-free grammar supplemented with static semantics][syntax and static semantics].

 <details>
-<summary>The ES specification explains further…</summary>
+<summary>The ES specification explains further.</summary>

 > A context-free grammar consists of a number of **productions**.
 Each
 > production has an abstract symbol called a **nonterminal** as its left-hand